 Please send a professional email to Dr. Cecil addressing these following points

-- where did you find this info about our REU program (if it was some other NSF or your advisor, etc)
+-- where did you find this info about our REU program (if it was some other NSF website or your advisor asked you to get in touch, etc)

 TOPICS FOR REU ACTIVITIES